 Budget: Wise Owl Hostel

 Wise Owl Hostel Shibuya is an upscale hostel in an excellent location in Shibuya City.
-This is the best place to stay in Tokyo for you if you’re looking for a clean but affordable accommodation with an organic restaurant on site.
+This is the best place to stay in Tokyo for you if you’re looking for clean but affordable accommodation with an organic restaurant on site.

 Luxury: The Peninsula Hotel

 The Peninsula Hotel is found in the Ginza neighbourhood and is one of the most luxurious choices for where to stay in Tokyo.
 They’re also extremely environmentally conscious, having sourced all their building materials from sustainable suppliers and continuing to source their food responsibly as well.
 The Peninsula offers world-class amenities, such as a spa centre, indoor swimming pool, and personal fitness trainer services.

-Here you’ll find the popular Samurai Museum for a fun peek into the traditions of Japan.
+Here, you’ll find the popular Samurai Museum for a fun peek into the traditions of Japan.
 There are lots of public parks, but Shinjuku Gyoen is one of the best.

-Shinjuku is another one of the best places to stay in Tokyo if you want to enjoy the city’s nightlife.
+In addition to being lovely at any time of year, it’s especially popular during the cherry blossom season.
 You’ll find tons of bars and restaurants as well as neon-lit clubs and karaoke salons.
-Shinjuku will also be the area where the 2020 Olympics will be held.
+Shinjuku was also the area where the 2021 Olympics were held.

 Luxury: Keio Plaza Hotel

 For a taste of modern luxury, stay at the Keio Plaza Hotel.
-Not only is the hotel stunning, but there are a number of cultural shows and activities right on-site, making it a great hotel in Tokyo, Japan for culture and entertainment lovers.
+Not only is the hotel stunning, but there are a number of cultural shows and activities right on-site, making it a great hotel in Tokyo, Japan, for culture and entertainment lovers.